 How Rent-to-Own Lease Agreements Benefit Both Tenants and Landlords

 Sooner or later, most renters realize that they are throwing money away with each rent payment.
-Yes, they have a roof over their head and, of course, the landlord is responsible for the property's maintenance, but as tenants they are not building equity or getting the tax advantages that come with home ownership.
+Rent-to-own homes offer an alternative to traditional renting and home buying, allowing tenants to work toward ownership while living in the property.
+Yes, they have a roof over their head and, of course, the landlord is responsible for the property’s maintenance, but as tenants they are not building equity or getting the tax advantages that come with homeownership.

 For a lot of people, imperfect credit and living paycheck to paycheck stand in the way of making such an important purchase.
 A rent-to-own lease agreement is one way that tenants can get around the credit trap and start building equity.
-It can also be a good solution for landlords who wants to sell but find themselves stuck in a buyer's market or with property in an undesirable location.
+Rent-to-own contracts are the formal agreements that outline the terms, including option fees, monthly payments, and the path to eventual ownership.
+It can also be a good solution for landlords who want to sell but find themselves stuck in a buyer’s market or with property in an undesirable location.

 Rent-to-Own Lease Agreements: The Basics